By Mike Miller Updated January 4, 2023

 It is amazing that this little enclave still exists in the Miami–Fort Lauderdale–Pompano Beach Metropolitan Statistical Area with its population of 6,166,488 in 2019.

-The centerpiece of the town is Anglin's Pier where you can go fishing, sightseeing, or just loafing.
+The centerpiece of the town for many years was Anglin's Pier, a place for fishing, sightseeing, or just loafing.

 Anglin's Plaza is a newly renovated area that serves as the town's central focus, like a courthouse square would have done in earlier times.